emil0r/ez-database/README.md

 (db/query db :foobar "select * from foo where id > ?"
 [0]) ;; => [{:id 42 :what_p "How many bars does it take for foo to be happy?"}]
 ```

+## missing

+No good support for rollbacks yet.

 ## License

 Copyright © 2015 Emil Bengtsson